What programs are offered at Selkirk?

 Learn more about our Academic Planning at Selkirk.

 When should my son/daughter apply?

 We accept applications for admission up to 12 months prior to the start of any program.
 However, we do recommend applying earlier than later as seats fill up fast.
 Most programs are based on a first-qualified, first-admitted application process.
 Some programs outline a specific time schedule for the application procedure that includes a last date for submission of application and supporting documentation.
 Late applications to all programs will be considered, subject to availability of spaces.

 Learn more about the Steps to Apply at Selkirk.

 What kinds of housing options are available for my son/daughter?

-Our two on-campus residences are home to almost 250 students.
+Our on-campus student housing are home to almost 250 students.
 Kekuli House in Castlegar and Tenth Street Campus in Nelson are located within a five-minute walk to classes, athletic facilities, libraries, dining facilities and outdoor recreation.

 Learn more about our Student Housing.